 Royal Hobart Regatta

-The Royal Hobart Regatta is one of the oldest and most prestigious events in Tassie.
-The first regatta was held in 1883 to celebrate the founding of the isle, and since then it has drawn tens of thousands of visitors over the second weekend of February.
-The regatta will regale you with exciting competitions--in and out of the water--as well as aerial and aquatic exhibitions.
+The Royal Hobart Regatta is one of Tassie's oldest and most prestigious events.
+The first regatta was held in 1883 to celebrate the founding of the isle, and since then, it has drawn tens of thousands of visitors over the second weekend of February.
+The regatta will regale you with exciting competitions in and out of the water and aerial and aquatic exhibitions.
 For 3 days in a row, you’ll be soaking in the beauty and the beehive of activity in Queens Domain along the River Derwent.

 Fun fact: In 2013, 308 crafts were launched from the Bellerive Beach for the 175th Royal Hobart Regatta.
 That event made the Guinness World Record for the “largest simultaneous launch of canoes/kayaks”.